You are viewing Vodafone Group Pension Scheme (VGPS) Not your scheme?

 The Trustee monitors four metrics and has two main goals for the Scheme:

-Here’s how the metrics changed compared with last year’s report:
+Here’s how the metrics changed compared with last year’s statement:

 Total greenhouse gas emissions